The basic locus of ramified unitary Shimura varieties of signature $(n-1,1)$ at maximal vertex level

 \subsection{Local chart computations}

-The strata local model of BT-strata provides a powerful tool for studying the geometry of BT-strata without reference to Deligne-Lusztig varieties.
+The strata local model of BT-strata provides a powerful tool for studying the geometry of BT-strata without reference to Deligne--Lusztig varieties.
 In this subsection, we compute the local charts of the strata local models and establish Theorem \ref{thm:LM-results}.